-- If str is a BLOB and the length argument is not present, the output is limited to 32767 characters.
-Workaround: with long BLOBs, always specify char\length(str) or a sufficiently high integer as the third argument, unless you are sure that the requested substring fits within 32767 characters. - A bug in Firebird 2.0 which caused the function to return "false emptystrings" if startpos or length was NULL, has been fixed.
+• If str is a BLOB and the length argument is not present, the output is limited to 32767 characters.
+Workaround: with long BLOBs, always specify char\length(str) - or a sufficiently high integer - as the third argument, unless you are sure that the requested substring fits within 32767 characters.